 Even children age 2 years and up are required to wear a face mask in Walt Disney World.

 Many parents dread the idea of getting their kids to wear a face mask all day long in potentially 90+ degree weather.
-This requirement however is deemed necessary by the authorities and coincides with the protocols in place in Shanghai.
-Kids have to be included too since they could just as easily spread germs to others.
+This requirement however is deemed necessary by the authorities and coincides with the protocols in place in Shanghai, Paris and other Disney park locations.
+Kids have to be included since they could just as easily spread germs to others.

 Where Must You Wear One?

-From what Disney has announced for the reopening period, it looks like face masks will be required in almost every area of Walt Disney World.
+So far since reopening, face masks are required in almost every area of Walt Disney World.

 The only three places that you don’t have to wear a face mask in Walt Disney World are:

 - While dining (walking with food or sitting in a restaurant)